Oechiih/PSTello/README.md

 ## Installation

-Install the module from the powershellgallery using:
+Install the module from the powershellgallery using:dsfgdsfgdgf

 ```powershell
 Install-Module 'PSTello' -Scope CurrentUser